 Highlands flood warning downgraded after less rain than forecast

-The Scottish Environmental Protection Agency had issued an alert for ‘severe’ flooding just after 6am on Tuesday but downgraded it by 7.45am.
+The Scottish Environment Protection Agency had issued an alert for ‘severe’ flooding just after 6am on Tuesday but downgraded it by 7.45am.

 Your support helps us to tell the story